Bus Safety

 Behavior on the Bus

-• Keep noise low to avoid distracting the driver.
+• Keep noise low and avoid sudden movements that could distract the driver.

 • Stay in your seat.